PaNOSC-ViNYL/ase/doc/download.rst

 The following packages are required for basic ASE functionality:

-1) Python2_ version 2.6 or later.
-Python3 not supported yet.
+1) Python2_ version 2.6 or newer.
+Python3 is not supported yet.
 2) NumPy_.

 .. _Python2: http://www.python.org